 Website space is cheap, so don’t be afraid to use plenty of white space to simplify your site.

-You’ve heard the saying, “the squeaky wheel gets the oil.”
+You’ve heard the saying, “the squeaky wheel gets the grease.”
 Well, it also goes for the elements on your webpage.

 Bigger things get more attention.
 If there’s a piece of information, button, or picture you don’t want website visitors to ignore, make it big.
 Large, high contrast elements can often break typical scanning patterns and catch a user’s attention right away.